-Just as God gave Abraham a people, a place, and a blessing, we as God's people have been recipients of God's provision as well.
-We, who were not chosen by God to be his chosen nation, are now invited to be a people identified with Jesus Christ as our Savior.
+This New Covenant is only found in Jesus Christ, provides us promises as well.
+If you have accepted Jesus as your Savior, then you have been adopted into nation, are now invited to be a people identified with Jesus Christ as our Savior.
 The Bible calls us a special royal priesthood, a part of the redeemed people of God, purchased by the blood of Jesus Christ.
 We are a special priesthood chosen by God.